hkust-vgd/scanobjectnn/README.md

 * We generated training and test split files located in *training_data/*, where 't' in each line of the text file indicates that the object is part of the test split.

 Parts:
-* V0 of the dataset with complete parts can be found in *object_dataset_complete_with_parts.zip*.
+* V0 of the raw files with complete parts can be found in *object_dataset_complete_with_parts.zip*.
 Corresponding part labels can be found in the xml files located in *training_data/part_labels/*.

 ## Code
 Documentation on code structure coming soon!